 The difference between someone who has practiced with their calculator for weeks and someone who is learning it during the exam is enormous.
 Calculator fluency can easily be worth 5 to 10 extra correct answers simply by saving you time and reducing arithmetic errors.

-The TI-36X Pro is the most capable calculator on the NCEES-approved list and the best match for the FE Electrical and Computer Engineering exam.
+The TI-36X Pro is the most capable calculator on the NCEES-approved list and the best match for any FE exam discipline.
 Its complex number support, matrix operations, numeric solver, and other features map directly onto the problem types you will face.
-Buy it early, learn it thoroughly, and walk into your exam with confidence that your calculator will not slow you down.
+Pick one up on Amazon, learn it thoroughly, and walk into your exam with confidence that your calculator will not slow you down.